mdizadi/Boston-Airbnb-Data/README.md

 # Boston Airbnb Data Analysis

 This repository contains a Jupyter Notebook analyzing Airbnb rental pricing patterns in Boston for a Udacity project.
-The analysis explores factors influencing pricing, with a focus on neighborhood characteristics as a key variable.
+The analysis explores factors influencing pricing, with a focus on neighborhoods as a key variable.

 ## Project Overview
 - **Objective**: Investigate how various factors affect Airbnb rental prices in Boston.